felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 So in my next attempt, I tried to **supervise the localization net by adding a crude error term to the objective function** -- the MSE of the predicted affine transformation matrix and the actual matrix generated by the bonnet and blowhead annotation.
 Unfortunately, I was not able to compile this network with Theano.

 So it remained an open question for me -- **Can localization network of ST-CNN be trained in a supervised manner?
-Will semi-supervised training further improve the performance of ST-CNN or not.**
+Will semi-supervised training further improve the performance of ST-CNN?**

 One approach I did not try was 1) **pre-train localization network** to learn the affine transformation that would align the image to the whale's blowhead and bonnet, 2) follow normal procedure to train the whole ST-CNN.
 Perhaps in the 2nd stage, the learning rate must be reduced to prevent the localizer from drifting away from whale head.
 It might also be a good idea to pretrain the classification part as well to prevent the need of manually adjusting the learning rate altogether.
 This is something I would have attempted if I had more time.